dkgohel/dkgohel/README.md

 <br />
 <br />

 Hey there !
 I'm darshan gohel.
-I'm interested in Data structure and ALgorithms.
+I'm interested in Data structure and Algorithms.
 Currently sharpening my Python skills more and more.

 **git more**